cml87/GettingStartedWithAnsible/README.md

 ## Ansible playbooks
 Ansible modules are meant to be used in Ansible playbooks, not in Ansible adhoc commands.
-Ansible adhoc commands are more inefficient, as each time one is executed it's gathered information about the system, for example.
+Ansible adhoc commands are inefficient, as each time one is executed it's gathered information about the system, for example.
 In a playbook the information is only gathered once.

 ```bash
 # mySimplePlaybook.yml